Kipper the Dog: Books

 Some of the books have been translated into other languages, including Spanish.

 TV series

 Kipper is a British animated children's television series based on the Kipper the Dog picture book series.

+Promotion

+Educational Value

+The book series were reviewed by Dr. Helen Bradford as ideal for babies and toddlers, teaching them object recognition, interaction with toys, learning first words, and associating the story with their reading environment.